-In 2021, Switzerland spent an estimated CHF 1.4 billion on prevention and health promotion (PHP).
-Between 2010 and 2021, this expenditure accounted for between 1.2% and 1.6% of all health care costs (see indicator “Expenditure on PHP by service”).
+In 2022, Switzerland spent an estimated CHF 2.6 billion on prevention and health promotion (PHP), which corresponds to 2,9% of all health care costs (see indicator “Expenditure on PHP by service”).

-In comparison with previous years the proportions by financing scheme changed in 2021.
-This was due to the COVID-19 pandemic, which led to increased expenditure by the Confederation (for example on its vaccination programmes; COVID-19 tests are not included in the indicator).
+In comparison with previous years the proportions by financing scheme had changed since 2020.
+This was due to the COVID-19 pandemic, which led to increased expenditure by the Confederation and the cantons (for example on its vaccination programmes; COVID-19 tests are not included in the indicator).

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).